This post may contain affiliate links. Please see my disclosure policy.

 Setbacks are a normal part of puppy training.

 Stay calm, stay focused.
-Keep the praise and treats coming.
+Keep the praise and treats coming when you train your puppy.

 This keeps them focused on learning, builds a loving bond, and establishes the behaviors you want with your puppy.